The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Circular scale space theory

-\subsection{The Uniqueness of the Wrapped Gaussian Kernel}
+\subsection{The uniqueness of the wrapped Gaussian kernel}

-The analogs of the following two characterizations of the wrapped Gaussian kernel as generating regular scale space surfaces and being up to scaling the only variation diminishing, symmetric and strongly Lipschitz semi-group are well known on the line and, under suitable adaptions on Euclidean spaces.
-For an overview over various scale space axiomatics for Euclidean spaces, see \cite{WeickertIshikawaAtuschi1999}.
+The analogs of the following two characterizations of the wrapped Gaussian kernel as generating regular scale space surfaces and being up to scaling the only variation diminishing, symmetric and strongly Lipschitz semigroup are well known on the line and, under suitable adaptations on Euclidean spaces.
+For an overview over various scale space axiomatics for Euclidean spaces, see Weickert \textit{et al.} \cite {WeickertIshikawaAtuschi1999}.
 Suitably adapted arguments, sometimes even simpler lead to the following two circular versions, which, to the knowledge of the authors, have not been established before.

 \begin{Th} The family of wrapped Gaussian kernels $\{K_h: h>0\}$ generates a regular scale space tube. \end{Th}